Atlanta, GA City Guide

 Thriving Industries in Atlanta

 Logistics and Supply Chain: Atlanta is home to one of the busiest airports in the world, so it’s only natural that the city and state serve as a distribution and supply chain hub.
-Atlanta is the No. 2 metro area for the digital supply chain, according to Deloitte.
+Atlanta is the No. 2 metro area for the digital supply chain, according to a study from Deloitte.
 New distribution centers are one of the most common construction projects throughout the area.

-Advanced Manufacturing: Advanced manufacturing companies are experiencing high job growth in Georgia, which includes roughly 270,000 individuals.
-Throughout the state, the advanced manufacturing sector has generated $61.1 billion over the last decade.
+Advanced Manufacturing: Advanced manufacturing companies are experiencing high job growth in Georgia, which includes roughly 289,000 individuals.
+Throughout the state, the advanced manufacturing sector has generated $59.5 billion over the last decade.

-Thinking about moving to Atlanta or relocating soon, be sure to check out Hilldrup’s Atlanta move guide for more information on where to live and what to see and do around the city.
+Thinking about moving to Atlanta or relocating soon?
+Be sure to check out Hilldrup’s Atlanta move guide for more information on where to live and what to see and do around the city.